PaulCoderre/ESP_HYPE_Tools/README.md

 # ESP_HYPE_Tools
-This repository contains scripts to perform Ensemble Streamflow Prediction for the HYPE model and visualize and analyze the results.
+This repository contains scripts to perform Ensemble Streamflow Prediction (ESP) for the HYPE model and visualize and analyze the results.

 ## Contents
 ### Model